bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 ## Advantages of REST

 - **[[cohesion-coupling|Decoupling]]**: The separation of client and server and the uniform interface allow them to evolve independently.
-- **Scalability**: Statelessness simplifies server design and makes horizontal scaling straightforward.
+- **[[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Statelessness simplifies server design and makes horizontal scaling straightforward.
 - **[[kiss|Simplicity]] & Visibility**: A uniform interface makes the system easier to understand and its interactions visible and transparent.
 - **Leverages Web Standards**: It uses the proven and ubiquitous infrastructure of the web ([[http|HTTP]], URIs, caching).
-- **[[caching|Cacheability]]**: Leverages the native caching capabilities of HTTP, allowing responses to be cached by clients and intermediaries, which significantly improves performance and scalability.
+- **[[caching|Cacheability]]**: Leverages the native caching capabilities of HTTP, allowing responses to be cached by clients and intermediaries, which significantly improves performance and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].

 ## Disadvantages of REST